 Also Read: How to Grow Tomatoes on a Balcony

 Portulaca or moss rose is an excellent trailing ground cover plant, not only the colorful flowers, its needle-like succulent foliage looks wonderful too.
 This tropical beauty can be grown as an annual plant in non-tropical places and as a perennial in tropics in both containers and hanging baskets.

 Begonias are the perfect plant for shady places.
-It blooms continuously in summer and fall and in shades of pink, red and white.
+It blooms continuously in summer and fall and in shades of pink, red, and white.
 The best Begonias for hanging baskets are trailing varieties.
-Begonias require moist soil, however, you shouldn’t not over water begonias, as the plant is susceptible to root rot.
+Begonias require moist soil, however, you shouldn’t overwater begonias, as the plant is susceptible to root rot.

 Both the spider plant and species of philodendron are considered as houseplants, but they can also be grown outdoors in protected conditions.
 They do better when grown alone in a hanging planter.
 Spider plant forms a rosette or grouping of the bush like light green and white variegated foliage.